 Though not even approaching being eligible for a beauty contest, this cake seems to be irresistible.
 It stays fresh and gooey for days (that is if there's any left) and it's really very simple.
 The recipe originated in a community cookbook that I used regularly for years.
 The cake was always delicious but, over the years I've changed things--NO nuts--raisins--raisins soaked in Rum--but now I've settled on adding dates soaked in Apple Brandy (or Calvados if you're feeling flush!)
 Sometimes I substitute brown sugar for half the white sugar.
 As I say, NOT pretty, but well worth it. —Veronica

 unbleached, all purpose flour

-About one hour before starting to bake, place the dates in a small bowl and cover with the Apple Brandy.
+About one hour before starting to bake, place the dates in a small bowl and cover with the apple brandy.
 Stir from time to time and if they get too "tight", just add more brandy!

 Preheat oven to 325.
-Using butter, grease a baking pan (approx. 13x9x2)
+Using butter, grease a baking pan (approximately 13 x 9 x 2)